eduardz1/Bachelor-Thesis/chapters/digital-twins.typ

     / Execute based on Knowledge: the step in which the DT is reset with the updated parameters that were computed in the preceding step.
     #set par(justify: true, first-line-indent: 1em)

-    == FMI <fmi-chapter>
+    == FMI <fmi-section>

     FMI stands for Functional Mockup Interface, it's a standard created to standardize the model exchange and the co-simulation format in the field of digital twins @fmi.
 The interface encapsulates simulators in FMUs (Functional Mock-up Units) which are software components that are used for exchanging and simulating dynamic system models.
-As formalized by Gomes, Lúcio, and Vangheluwe @cosim, simulation units are a tuple $(S, U, Y, mono("set"), mono("get"), mono("doStep"))$ with $S$ as the domain of internal states, $U$ the set of inputs, $Y$ the set of outputs, $mono("set"): S times U times cal(V) -> S$ the function to set the values of the inputs to some values of domain $cal(V)$, $mono("get"): S times Y -> cal(V)$ the function to get the results and $mono("doStep"): S times RR^+ -> RR$ the function to perform the simulation for a given amount of time @ksosu.
+As formalized by Gomes, Lúcio, and Vangheluwe @cosim, simulation units are a tuple $(S, U, Y, mono("set"), mono("get"), mono("doStep"))$ with $S$ as the domain of internal states, $U$ the set of inputs, $Y$ the set of outputs, $mono("set"): S times U times cal(V) -> S$ the function to set the values of the inputs to some values of domain #v(600pt) /* FIXME: remove once issue #466 is implemented */$cal(V)$, $mono("get"): S times Y -> cal(V)$ the function to get the results and $mono("doStep"): S times RR^+ -> RR$ the function to perform the simulation for a given amount of time @ksosu.
   ]
 )